retypeapp/retype/README.md

 #### :icon-server: Host anywhere

-Retype generates an HTML website that you can host on any web hosting service, or for free using [GitHub Pages](/hosting/github-pages.md), [Netlify](/hosting/netlify.md), or [Cloudflare](/hosting/cloudflare.md).
+Retype generates an HTML website that you can self-host on any web hosting service, or for free using [GitHub Pages](/hosting/github-pages.md), [Netlify](/hosting/netlify.md), or [Cloudflare](/hosting/cloudflare.md).
 No special server-side software or external dependencies are required.
 You can host your Retype site as a public website or as a private website within your organization's network.

 ---